charliecalvert/CloudNotes/Assignments/Docker/DockerGitIgnorePush.md

 fi
 ```

+Inside your script, you can access the parameter passed in with **$1** symbol.
+Here is 01 hardcoded in:

+    docker tag midterm_main:latest jane_doe/gitignore_main:version01

+Here is what it looks like to provide a way to make the version number vary depending on the parameter passed to the script:

+    docker tag midterm_main:latest jane_doe/gitignore_main:version$1

-And you'll never guess the next part: I want you to fill in the rest of the script with code that tags and pushes your three docker images!
+you'll never guess the next part: I want you to fill in the rest of the script with code that tags and pushes your three docker images!
+Be sure to make all the relevant replacements of **01** with **$1**.

 Organization, including casing:

 - I think the branch should be **week09**.
 - Put your code in a directory called **scripts**
-- Call it **push_images_to_docker_hub**
+- Call it **push-images-to-docker-hub**

 Don't forget to make your script executable:

     chmod +x push_images_to_docker_hub

+When you push, the first image takes some time, but the second two go quickly because they are so similar to the first.
+Perhaps this because all three Node JS Express programs share a lot of code.
+It takes time to push the first one, but the second two go much more quickly since much of the code is identical.
+Maybe.

 ## View Tags

-To see the tags you created locally, run:
+To see the tags you created locally, run this command and look for the tags field:

     docker image ls

 To view tags on pushed images, start with a command like this:

 curl 'https://registry.hub.docker.com/v2/repositories/library/debian/tags/'

 ## Deploy: Pull GitIgnore {#deploy}